Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Augmented Reality/CollectDataAR/readme.md

 ## How to use the sample

 Before you start, go through the on-screen calibration process to ensure accurate positioning of recorded features.
-Feature points detected by ARKit are shown to help you understand what the application sees and where you can tap to collect accurate features.

 When you tap, an orange diamond will appear at the tapped location.
 You can move around to visually verify that the tapped point is in the correct physical location.
 When you're satisfied, tap the '+' button to record the feature.
 An image from the camera feed will automatically be attached to the recorded feature.